 Historical Marker #2440 in Fayette County commemorates Halley Field, Lexington’s first airport, located on Meadowthorpe Farm.

 The first airport serving Lexington opened in the summer of 1927, with World War I ace Ted Kincannon as manager.
 Charles Lindbergh made arrangements with Kincannon to land there on March 28, 1928, with the stipulation that his arrival be kept secret.
-The seventeen-year-old Melvin Rhorer was recruited to mark the field for the landing and spend the night in the plane, as Lindburgh went to visit a friend, Dr. Scott D. Breckinridge.
-The secret leaked out overnight and the next morning there were three thousand people there to watch the plane take off.
+17-year-old, Melvin Rhorer, was recruited to mark the field for the landing and spend the night in the plane, while Lindbergh went to visit a friend, Dr. Scott D. Breckinridge.
+The secret leaked out overnight and the next morning there were 3,000 people there to watch the plane take off.

 Halley Field was host to air circuses, air shows, flight training, sight-seeing tours, and small airlines.
 Because it was only a level pasture surrounded by trees and telephone wires, it was a challenging place to land and take off.

 In 1930, a new municipal airport was built on Newtown Pike, and Halley Field was abandoned in 1934.
 Meadowthorpe Farm was later sold to H.R.Taylor and reverted back to farmland, but began being sold for building lots in 1949.